-Speakers and Topics from 2020
+Speakers and Topics for 2022

 The following horticultural luminaries were featured speakers at the 2020 symposium.